BloodHoundAD/BloodHound/docs/data-analysis/edges.rst

     Whisker.exe add /target:<TargetPrincipal>

-For other optional parameters, view the Whisper documentation.
+For other optional parameters, view the Whisker documentation.

 Opsec Considerations
 --------------------